San Rafael, Veracruz

-San Rafael Municipality is a municipality located in northern Veracruz state in central Mexico.
+San Rafael Municipality is a municipality located in the Mexican state of Veracruz.
 The municipal seat is San Rafael, Veracruz.

-The area was home to a French immigrant community starting in the early 19th century.
-French surnames and people with light skin can still be found, although the French language has mostly disappeared.
-The municipal seat has a museum dedicated to this heritage.
+The economy of the municipality is primarily based on the primary sector.
+It produces bananas, lime, vanilla and other agricultural products.
+There is also a small tourism sector based on the area's immigrant culture.
+In the 19th century there was a wave of settlers from eastern France.
+As a result of this, a type of vernacular architecture emerged in the region, sometimes called the casas de las riberas del río Nautla (riverside houses of the Nautla River).

 The town

 The town of San Rafael was founded as part of a colonization effort by French immigrants in the first half of the 19th century.
 These French originally settled in Jicaltepec on the other side of the Bobos River, but local landowner Rafael Martínez de la Torre also offered them land on this side.
 Another indicator is French style names on some of the businesses, as well as a European style local bread sold in stores called “pan de agua.”
 The entrance to the town from the highway is marked by the Plaza del Reloj (Clock Square).
 The monumental clock is relatively new but it was built in French style.

 The San Rafael Museum is in front of the Plaza del Reloj and is dedicated to San Rafael's French history.
 It contains a collection of tools, utensils, photographs and more related to the immigrants as well as a room with pre Hispanic artifacts from the region.

 The municipality celebrates the founding of the French colony on July 14.
 Two other local festivals include a summer carnival and a banana festival which occurs during Holy Week.

 On the road to Poza Rica just outside town there is a statue of Don Quixote, marking the old Camino Real road, which still has a number of houses with their original roof tiles.
 More old houses of this type are found on another road called “Mentidero”.
 In many of these houses live the descendants of the original immigrants.
 One of these houses is the Casa Stivalet, where the family of this name makes a living with fruit orchards, manufacturing fruit liquors and preserves.
 The descendants of these immigrants still make cheese and a type of bread locally known as “pan de agua.”
 Much of the food served here is French influenced.